 We do whatever is in our power to protect the environment of the mountains we live in so that present and future generations can enjoy their natural beauty, wonderful climate and abundant resources.
 We are trying to limit the damage to Nature caused by people.
-We are concerned about the disappearance of forests, the depleting biodiversity, the loss of natural habitats for wild animals, the drying up of mountain springs, the pollution of rivers with sewage, non-biodegradable waste being dumped on hillsides and along pathways, the chemicals used to grow our food, public health, the loss of traditional livelihoods and about the big threats of global warming and climate change.
-We believe that concerted and far-sighted action is required by government and citizens together to save the Himalayan region and that youth should be the motor of the change that is needed.
+We are concerned about the disappearance of forests, the depleting biodiversity, the loss of natural habitats for wild animals, the drying up of mountain springs, the pollution of rivers with sewage, non-biodegradable waste being dumped on hillsides and along pathways, the chemicals used to grow our food, public health, the loss of traditional livelihoods and about the big threats to our planet of global warming and climate change.
+We believe that concerted and far-sighted action is required by government and citizens together to save the Himalayan region.

-We intend to clear the waste thrown into naulas, the mountain springs with which Almora was doted.
+We are cleaning the waste thrown into naulas, the mountain springs with which Almora was doted.
 Only a few of the over 300 still remain.
-With help from those who depend on these water sources, we intend to build a structure around them that keeps the water clean and makes it easily accessible.
-Our clean-up operations will concentrate on removing waste from slopes near streams and rivers so that garbage does not wash into them during the monsoons.
-We will demand strict enforcement of rules concerning sewage and waste water treatment and promote cost-effective ways of cleaning waste water before it enters ponds, lakes or streams.
+Our clean-up operations concentrate on removing waste from slopes near streams and rivers so that waste does not wash into them during the monsoons.
+We are demanding strict enforcement of rules concerning sewage and waste water treatment and promoting cost-effective ways of cleaning waste water before it enters ponds, lakes or streams.